jasonumiker-sysdig/kubernetes-security-demos/README.md

 So even though we properly set up our Kubernetes RBAC and Namespaces this host-level container isolation let us down as people who can launch a pod in one namespace with those defaults can 'own' the Node and everything running on it - even if those things are from a different Namespace.

-### Open Policy Agent (OPA) Gatekeeper
+### Open Policy Agent (OPA) Gatekeeper and Pod Security Admission (PSA)
-The answer to this problem is the OPA Gatekeeper admission controller preventing me asking for those insecure parameters in my nsenter Podspec.
-This isn't there by default though in most clusters - even things like AWS EKS, Google GKE or MS AKS.
-Though in some you can opt-in to them.
-One way or the other if you are doing multi-tenancy you need to ensure you have it.
+The answer to this problem is by adding an admission controller to prevent users asking for those insecure parameters in their Podspecs.
+There traditionally hasn't been one there by default in most K8s offerings - even things like AWS EKS, Google GKE or MS AKS.
+Though this may improve now that Pod Security Admission (PSAs) have gone GA in Kubernetes 1.25.

+What people have usually done up until now is leverage another CNCF project, Open Policy Agent (OPA) and their Gatekeeper to achieve this. the new PSA approach is less flexible but much easier - and built into Kubernetes now.
+We'll look at both.

+One way or the other, though, if you are doing multi-tenancy you need to ensure you have one of them.

+#### Open Policy Agent (OPA) Gatekeeper
 1. `cd ~/kubernetes-security-demos/demos/opa-gatekeeper`
 1. `kubectl config use-context microk8s` to sign back in as our admin ClusterRole (we'll need this to install Gatekeeper)
 1. `cat ./install-gatekeeper.sh` - this script will install the OPA Gatekeeper Helm chart and then a few policies for it to enforce (which are in the form of Kubernetes custom resource definition (CRD) files/objects) that will do just that